Get all the latest data for Spain

 What are the exact steps to buy property in Spain right now?

-You do not have to be physically present for every step in Spain, because many foreign buyers use a power of attorney so their lawyer can sign the deed and handle taxes and registration on their behalf.
+You do not always need to be physically present in Spain, because many foreign buyers use a power of attorney for parts of the purchase or even the final notary signing.

 We have a document entirely dedicated to the whole buying process our pack about properties in Spain.